Here’s how to maintain a healthy digestive system in order to avoid a dependency on supplemental digestive enzymes.

 I also noticed that Dr. Jensen’s belly was largely distended and bloated—a telltale sign that the villi inside the gut and lymph directly outside the gut are congested and compromised.

 The intestinal wall, including its trillions of microbes and associated lymphatics, are dependent on a very delicate balance between being too wet or dry.
 We have all experienced dry skin after a shower.
 In the same way water can dry out your outer skin, overuse of water colonic irrigation may slowly dry out the villi and cause them to produce excess reactive mucus.
 As a result, your stools may become sluggish, loose, or both.

 Alternatives to Digestive Enzymes

-Now that you understand why we are lacking in these enzymes for digestion, you may ask, why not just decongest the bile and pancreatic ducts and improve the bile flow?
+Now that you understand why we may be lacking in these enzymes for digestion, and how you may become dependent on supplemental digestive enzymes, you may be asking, “Why not just decongest the bile and improve bile flow?”
+My sentiments exactly!
+Here’s how: